 Approximately 50 sites were sampled over the 2007-2008 summer seasons.
 A draft report covering both years of sampling was reviewed by RSAG and CMER, revised accordingly, and reviewed by ISPR.
-The ISPR comment matrix is complete and the report is being revised to incorporate ISPR comments.
+The revised report was completed in June 2013.

 Extensive Riparian Status and Trends Monitoring - Vegetation, Type F/S Westside and Eastside Projects